New Jersey DWI Attorney John Menzel

 Prosecutor’s Policy And Flexibility

-Prosecutors often have specific policies or guidelines they follow, which might limit their flexibility in negotiating plea deals.
-These policies may include minimum mandatory penalties or non-negotiable stances on certain issues Despite policy constraints, prosecutors must consider the defendant’s unique circumstances and the broader context of justice.
+Prosecutors often have their own specific policies or guidelines they follow, which might limit their flexibility in negotiating plea deals.
+These policies may include minimum mandatory penalties or non-negotiable stances on certain issues.
+Despite policy constraints, prosecutors must consider the defendant’s unique circumstances and the broader context of justice.

 Defense attorneys gather and present relevant documentation to support their client’s case and to persuade the prosecutor to consider a favorable plea agreement.
 Common forms of documentation include: